Simple San Marzano Tomato Sauce (4 Ingredients)

 ladel full of san marzano tomato sauce over a pot

-When I first moved in with my Italian husband (boyfriend at the time), I knew that I had big shoes to fill when it came to cooking.
-For years I attempted to make a good fresh tomato sauce from scratch that would rival what he was use to.
+Jenna here (Kook2): When I first moved in with my Italian husband, I knew I had big shoes to fill when it came to cooking.
+For years I attempted to make a good fresh tomato sauce from scratch that would rival what he was used to.

 chopped onions sauteing in pot